About this template

 By convention, Kobweb codebases organize reusable site components under this folder.
 Within it, you have:

-Areas of content that appear across multiple pages (such as nav bars and footers)
+Areas of content that appear across multiple pages (such as nav bars and footers)widgets/

 Home for low-level UI pieces that you can use around your site